Ø USING AN AGENT TO SELL U.S. PRODUCTS AND SERVICES

 Many American exporters use agents or distributors to serve the Singapore market and other markets in Southeast Asia.
-Finding prospective partners usually presents no problem as Singapore firms are aggressive when it comes to representing new products and typically respond enthusiastically to new opportunities.
+Finding prospective partners usually presents no problem as long as there is a need and a market for the product.
+Singapore firms are aggressive when it comes to representing new products and typically respond enthusiastically to new opportunities.
 Most American companies that use the U.S. Commercial Service (CS) Singapore matchmaking and promotion services in Singapore find several interested agents or distributors.
 Because of the relatively small size of the Singapore market, potential partners often ask to cover regional territories.
 With a strong history of trade, Singaporean companies are particularly successful in taking products to the region.
 CS Singapore offers a wide range of programs and has an excellent record of success in introducing U.S. firms to the market.
-A list of services offered by CS Singapore can be obtained from our website at www.export.gov/singapore.
+A list of services offered by CS Singapore can be obtained from our website at www.export.gov/Singapore

 Return to Top

 American firms wishing to establish a presence in Singapore have several straightforward options to do so.
 They can establish a Representative Office (RO), register as a Branch of the parent, or incorporate as a Singapore company.
-General information on establishing an office can be found at http://www.enterpriseone.gov.sg/en/Business%20Stages/Start.aspx.
+General information on establishing an office can be found online.

-If an American company wishes to carry on operations in Singapore, it should register a branch office or incorporate a local company with the Accounting & Corporate Regulatory Authority (ACRA) – http://www.acra.gov.sg.
-ACRA publishes an excellent guide that takes the first time registrant through the process of establishing a branch office or incorporating in Singapore.
+If an American company wishes to carry on operations in Singapore, it should register a branch office or incorporate a local company with the Accounting and Corporate Regulatory Authority (ACRA).
+ACRA publishes an excellent guide that takes the first-time registrant through the process of establishing a branch office or incorporating in Singapore.

-Setting up a Representative Office in Singapore can be a good way for American firms to explore business opportunities in Singapore or the region.
-ROs in banking and insurance need to register with the Monetary Authority of Singapore (MAS) and meet the guidelines or requirements lay out by the MAS.
-ROs in all other industries need to register with International Enterprise (IE) Singapore.
+Setting up a Representative Office (RO) in Singapore can be a good way for American firms to explore business opportunities in Singapore or the region.
+ROs in banking and insurance need to register with the Monetary Authority of Singapore and meet the guidelines or requirements laid out by the MAS.
+ROs in all other industries need to register with Enterprise Singapore.

 ROs can only carry out market research, conduct feasibility studies or work as a liaison on behalf of the parent company.
-RO may not conduct business directly or on behalf of the parent company.
-ROs cannot ship, transship or store goods in Singapore.
+ROs may not conduct business directly or on behalf of the parent company.
+ROs cannot ship, transship, or store goods in Singapore.
 American firms can either work through an agent or distributor to do so or establish their own commercial presence.

 Establishing a Singapore Business

-American firms can also register a sole-proprietorship, partnership, limited liability partnership or incorporate a company in Singapore.
+American firms can also register a sole-proprietorship, partnership, limited liability partnership, or incorporate a company in Singapore.
 For a sole proprietorship the process takes about one day, while more complex business entities can take up to six weeks and require lawyers and accountants to assist with incorporation documents.
 A point to bear in mind is that registration/incorporation of a company does not automatically mean that expatriate staff can be assigned to Singapore.
-Foreign staff must obtain employment passes from the Singapore Ministry of Manpower, although this is generally quite routine.
+Foreign staff must obtain employment passes from the Singapore Ministry of Manpower.

-Singapore is home to a wide variety of franchise concepts with more than 500 concepts and over 30,000 franchisees operating in the country.
+Singapore is home to a wide variety of franchise concepts.
 Foreign franchises are well received and the United States is by far the largest supplier of foreign franchises in the country.
 There are American franchises in practically every industry.
-McDonald's, Burger King, KFC, Subway, Starbucks, Ben and Jerry’s, Gymboree, New Horizons, Mister Minit, Avis, Toys R Us, On-line Trading Academy, Comfort Keepers, Contours Express, and many others have operations in Singapore.
-American franchises that opened recently in Singapore include Krispy Kreme and Wing Zone.
+McDonald's, Burger King, KFC, Wing Zone, Krispy Kreme, Subway, Starbucks, Ben and Jerry’s, Gymboree, New Horizons, Avis, Comfort Keepers, Contours Express, and many others have operations in Singapore.

-Singaporeans continue to seek out new franchise concepts to introduce into the country.
-The success of selling a franchise in Singapore is based on a number of factors including brand name, up-front costs and royalties, the concept’s uniqueness and the flexibility of the franchise agreement.
-U.S. franchisors should note that real estate in Singapore is prohibitively expensive and getting good locations is a challenge, especially for those in the retail and F&B business.
+As the market is saturated, especially in the food segment, the few Singaporeans that are seeking franchise concepts look for ones that have regional potential.
+The success of selling a franchise in Singapore is based on a number of factors including brand name, up-front costs and royalties, the concept’s uniqueness, and the flexibility of the franchise agreement.
+U.S. franchisors should note that real estate in Singapore is prohibitively expensive and obtaining a desirable location is challenging, especially for those in the retail and F&B business.

-With its strategic location and well-developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter the markets of Asia.
-There have been instances where visitors from the region saw a franchise concept in Singapore and were interested to bring it back to their own countries.
-In 2013, Singapore attracted over 15 million visitors from around the world.
-The country’s multi-ethnic society also makes the country an ideal location for foreign franchisors to test their concepts and use the reaction to gauge the acceptance of their franchise in Asia.
-There are also opportunities for U.S. franchisors to work with Singapore companies to access markets in nearby countries.
-Singapore investors may buy franchise licenses for additional markets in the Southeast Asian region and not for Singapore alone.
+With its strategic location and well-developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter Asian markets.
+In 2017, Singapore attracted over 17.4 million visitors from around the world.
+The country’s multi-ethnic society also makes it an ideal location for foreign franchisors to test their concepts and use the reaction to gauge the acceptance of their franchise in Asia.

 Return to Top

-The direct marketing industry in Singapore began in the early 1990s and now includes direct mail, telemarketing, television sales, mail order, call centers, fulfillment and e-commerce firms.
-The Direct Marketing Association of Singapore represents both users and service providers.
+The direct marketing industry in Singapore began in the early 1990s and now includes direct mail, telemarketing, television sales, mail order, call centers, fulfillment, and eCommerce firms.
+The Data-Driven Marketing Association of Singapore (DMAS) represents both users and service providers.
 The direct marketing industry is well supported by service companies including: Singapore Post, Singapore Telecom Call Center, Teledirect, TNT International Mail, Ogilvy One and MMS Consultancy, among many others.
-The Singapore government also actively supports the industry by assisting companies (through financial incentives) in using direct marketing for their trading activities through its Direct Marketing Program.

-The Direct Selling Association of Singapore (DSAS), a self-regulatory body, was established in 1976.
+The DMAS, a self-regulatory body, was established in 1983.
 It provides a forum for all direct-selling companies in Singapore to discuss problems of common concern and to codify a high standard of business practices throughout the industry.
-The DSAS has adopted a Code of Conduct by which member-companies in the Association must abide by every aspect of business.
-Through the Code of Conduct, DSAS aims to further inculcate the spirit and practice of ethical direct-selling within its member-companies, setting examples for others to follow.
+The DMAS has adopted a Code of Conduct by which member-companies in the Association must abide by in every aspect of business.
+Through the Code of Conduct, DMAS aims to further inculcate the spirit and practice of ethical direct-selling within its member-companies, setting examples for others to follow.